AbdulrahmanElshahat/Front-end-landing-Page/README.md

 I tried to make the site real project for a real reuseme of mine so I edited HTML and added  my own sections.

 Basicly I Just added Few lines of code to CSS starter code.

+Most of work was on java script.

+finally I edited the nav bar to  be humberger menu in phones and tablet .